 Joy’s health care clients include providers across the spectrum of health care delivery, including hospitals and health care systems, long-term care providers, physician practices, home health and hospice providers, medical equipment suppliers, diagnostic imaging companies and specialty providers.
 She works alongside the firm’s attorneys in North Carolina and Virginia, a number of whom have practices focused exclusively on the representation of health care clients, to help clients address compliance matters, achieve their growth goals and contend with a variety of issues in the highly regulated health care industry.

-Joy and the attorneys in the firm’s Health Care Practice are well-versed in a range of compliance topics such as HIPAA and the federal and state Stark and Anti-Kickback laws.
+Joy and the attorneys in the firm’s Health Care Section are well-versed in a range of compliance topics such as HIPAA and the federal and state Stark and Anti-Kickback laws.
 Together with others in the firm, Joy advises on work related to federal and state health care fraud and abuse regulations and the representation of health care providers in multiple courts and jurisdictions.
 She offers providers timely, competent advice on day-to-day operational issues, as well as matters of special concern such as surveys, subpoenas, audits and the like.
-Our lawyers frequently work with health industry clients to structure deals ranging from single facility purchases to large scope acquisitions that are tailored to address the unique considerations that arise for provider clients.
+Our lawyers frequently work with health care industry clients to structure deals ranging from single facility purchases to large scope acquisitions that are tailored to address the unique considerations that arise for provider clients.

 Prior to joining Williams Mullen, Joy owned her own firm, where she practiced for 15 years.
 Before that, Joy headed the health care practice for the Raleigh office of Moore & Van Allen, PLLC.
 Before that, she practiced in Washington, D.C. with Akin, Gump, Strauss, Hauer & Feld, one of the nation’s largest law firms.